 This post is inspired by Pose season 3.
-This show is excellent, it really tells the stories of the LGBTQIA+ community so well.
-There are struggles I already knew but watching the show opened my eyes to the amount of privilege that I live in.
-Simple things like if I were to decide to get married today, I do not have to be afraid to go out and apply for a license.
+This show is excellent, it tells the stories of the LGBTQIA+ community so well.
+There are struggles I already knew existed for the community but watching the show opened my eyes to the amount of privilege I live in.
+Simple things like if I were to decide to get married today, I would not have to be afraid to go out and apply for a license.
 For those who are a part of the LGBTQIA+ community in many African countries, this is impossible, their lives aren’t as simple.
-Watching the show made me feel like they live a life of fighting to be counted as human beings with rights.
+Watching the show gave me insight into how often they fight for the right to be counted as human beings.

 You may be wondering why season 3 pushed me to write this article.
 Whilst every season was packed with high and low emotion, in season 3 we get to see Pray Tell’s story.
 He finds out that he has 6 months left to live, a nightmare we all wish to never live through.
 In that moment he makes a conscious decision to visit his hometown and right his wrongs.
 You could almost feel the anxiety he had on this journey.
 He set foot in his hometown and the first face he sets out to see is his mother’s face, the joy in her eyes upon seeing him is indescribable.
 Later, his aunts show up and this is when he shares the news from his doctor with them.
 And like clockwork one of his aunts puts on a saviour’s show and starts talking about salvation.